er1czz/er1czz.github.io/blog/writeup/firstjob.md

 5. Thanks to my family, friends, and Insight fellows
 6. 2021 is even more eventful.
 (US Election, granny, company aquisition, company reorg)

+### "But if you go there and do this modeling for your PhD, promise me one thing:   do NOT just do modeling.
+Work somehow or be involved with the actual system that you are trying to model.
+Know that system extremely well, physically and chemically.
+Your models, which can be the main part of your work, will mean nothing unless you REALLY understand WHAT you are modeling.
+Do you understand?
+If you do that, your work will be twice as powerful."